ysoftwareab/yplatform/doc/integrate-travis-ci.md

 because they will only affect the host machine, and not the Docker container where the pipeline runs.

-The Docker image is by default `tobiipro/sf-<os>-<os_version>-common`, but it can be specified via an environment variable `SF_TRAVIS_DOCKER_IMAGE` in the Travis UI.
+The Docker image is by default `tobiipro/sf-<os>-<os_version>-common`, but it can be specified via an environment variable `SF_DOCKER_CI_IMAGE` in the Travis UI.

-Alternatively, you can disable running the pipeline in a Docker container, via `SF_TRAVIS_DOCKER_IMAGE=false`.
+Alternatively, you can disable running the pipeline in a Docker container, via `SF_DOCKER_CI_IMAGE=false`.

 ## Debugging